React to Email Events in Real Time

 Route to the correct agent workflow

-Branch on event_type.
-An inbound event triggers check_inbox or read_email to fetch the full message.
+Branch on the payload's event field.
+A message.received event triggers read_email (using the data's email_id) to fetch the full message.
 A hard bounce triggers your suppression and retry logic.
 A complaint triggers immediate opt-out handling.

 5